 This approach won Blackspace a number of new clients in 2017: In addition to Munich Re and medium-sized companies Bulthaup, Sick AG and Rehau, the agency now supports the Munich Symphony Orchestra as well as Green City, an innovative electromobility and new energy provider.
 Blackspace also works for long-time clients like Audi, o2, Heidelberger Druckmaschinen, Siemens Home Appliances and Volkswagen, creating installations for international trade shows as well as new experience formats, such as a dealer convention in the form of an AR show.

 Experience designers face a unique challenge when it comes to translating innovative technologies or abstract products and services into new touch points.
 For example, they created a global “Brand Space” for reinsurance company Munich Re.
-This pop-up branded space presented future business fields in an expanded virtual reality application for people to touch and feel.
+This pop-up branded space presented future business fields in an expanded virtual reality experience with haptic elements for users to physically touch and feel.
 Blackspace also ushered Audi into the digital age in 2017 with a complete brand relaunch that promotes a relationship between people and the brand, fostering a dialogue between the two.
 Last year, Blackspace received over 30 international awards for its work.

 Reinvent the experience